Eggnog Cake

 Recipe Tips

-1. Room Temp is Key: Make sure your butter and eggs are at room temperature!
-You don’t want cold ingredients messing up with the texture.
+• Make sure the butter and eggs are at room temp.
+You don’t want cold ingredients messing up with the texture of your rum eggnog cake, boo!

 Recipe help